Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During Sprint Planning, every task must be estimated so the Developers can be sure they have the capacity to complete them in the Sprint.
+### True or False: During Sprint Planning, every task must be estimated so the Developers can be sure they have the capacity to complete them in the Sprint.

 - [ ] True.
 - [x] False.